angular/angular-cli/packages/webpack/README.md

 * `mainPath`.
 Optional if `entryModule` is specified.
 The `main.ts` file containing the bootstrap code.
 The plugin will use AST to determine the `entryModule`.
 * `genDir`.
 Optional.
 The output directory of the offline compiler.
 The files created by the offline compiler will be in a virtual file system, but the import paths might change.
 This can also be specified in `angularCompilerOptions`, and by default will be the same as `basePath`.
 * `typeChecking`.
 Optional, defaults to true.
 Enable type checking through your application.
 This will slow down compilation, but show syntactic and semantic errors in webpack.
+* `i18nOptions`.
+Optional.
+Pass an object of type NgcCliOptions.